chikashimiyama/bpmf/README.md

 > sudo apt-get install libboost-program-options-dev

+## Rubric Points

+- The project demonstrates an understanding of C++ functions and control structures.
+- The project reads data from a file and process the data, or the program writes data to a file.
+- The project accepts user input and processes the input.
+- The project uses Object Oriented Programming techniques.
+- Classes use appropriate access specifiers for class members.
+- Class constructors utilize member initialization lists.
+- Classes abstract implementation details from their interfaces.
+- Classes encapsulate behavior.
+- Derived class functions override virtual base class functions.
+- The project makes use of references in function declarations.
+- The project uses move semantics to move data, instead of copying it, where possible.
+- The project uses smart pointers instead of raw pointers.
+- The project uses multithreading.
+- A mutex or lock is used in the project.

 ## Warning
 The project has to be compiled with gcc-9 or later because gcc-8 has a [bug in std::filesytem](https://gcc.gnu.org/bugzilla/show_bug.cgi?id=90050).